eaasi/user-handbook/source/resources/glossary.rst

   Configuration User
       Configuration users have the lowest set of permissions in EaaSI.
-They are able to configure or edit metadata for existing :term:`resources<resource>` and run environments, but can not import any new resources or access the Manage Node menu.
+They are able to configure or edit metadata for existing :term:`resources<resource>` and run environments, but can not interact directly with the EaaSI Network (saving or publishing Environments) or access administrative features in the Manage Node menu.

   Content
       Content are items from a digital collection; that is, digital information or works from institutional collections intended